Bad Sisters: Title sequence

 The title sequence depicts a physical Rube Goldberg style machine made from dangerous objects and props from the show that foreshadow narrative elements in the main storyline.
 The sequence was mostly hand-made, designed and made by Peter Anderson Studio.
 The theme music is a cover of Leonard Cohen's "Who by Fire" performed by PJ Harvey.

+Release

+The first two episodes of Bad Sisters aired on 19 August 2022 on Apple TV+.

+Apple TV+ renewed the series for a second season on 8 November 2022, and started releasing episodes on 13 November 2024.